oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 Welcome!
 Please make sure to follow the [setup instructions](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up) above if you haven't already.
 After that, we'd **strongly recommend** tackling some part of one of the following starter issues:

 #### Backend:
-- [#10415](https://github.com/oppia/oppia/issues/10415) (Refactor prod validators to be split into individual validators)
 - [#8423](https://github.com/oppia/oppia/issues/8423) (Implement new linter checks)

 #### Frontend: